ORGLIARAORG/TEST/README.md

-## simple-gin-crud
+## simple-gin-crud project
-### Simple crud with golang and gin framework and sqlite database.
+### Simple rud with golang and gin framework and sqlite database.